ichiro-ss/EVCSP/README.md

 ## Instances Description
 An instance represents charging demands and it was generated as described [below](#Instances).
 All instances files are `.txt` files.
 Each name and following datas represents:
-- We have 'the instance name' at the begining.
+- We have `the instance name` at the begining.
-- The value under 'vehicles' shows the number of vehicles.
-Similarly, the number of charging stations(CS) as 'stations' and charging outlets(CO) as 'outlets'.
+- The value under `vehicles` shows the number of vehicles.
+Similarly, the number of charging stations(CS) as `stations` and charging outlets(CO) as `outlets`.
 - Matrix forrowing `distances` gives the distance between each EV and CS.
 Array is the vehicle and row is the CS.
 - Column `max_distances` shows the maximum travel distances for each EVs.
 - Matrix `arrive_time` displays the arrival time.
 Array is the vehicle and row is the CS.